 \section{Conclusion}

-In the paper we focus on sparsistent estimation of the time-varying high-dimensional graph structure in Markov Random Fields from a small size sample.
-This work builds on the previous work of Ravikumar et al.~\cite{ravikumar09high} which analyzed the invariant graph structure estimation from the {\it i.i.d.} sample.
-Our main contribution is the new nonparametric procedure applicable to much more realistic scenarios in which the data generating process changes over time and the sufficient conditions under which our procedure succeeds in recovering the unknown time-evolving graph structure.

-An interesting open direction is estimation of the graph structure from a general time-series, where observations are dependant.
+In the paper, we focus on sparsistent estimation of the time-varying high-dimensional graph structure in Markov Random Fields from a small size sample.
+An interesting open direction is estimation of the graph structure from a general time-series, where observations are dependent.
 In our opinion, the graph structure that changes with time creates the biggest technical difficulties.
-Incorporating dependant observations would be an easier problem to address, however, the one of great practical importance, since samples in the real data sets are likely to be dependant.
+Incorporating dependent observations would be an easier problem to address, however, the one of great practical importance, since samples in the real data sets are likely to be dependent.
 Another open direction is to establish necessary conditions, to complement sufficient conditions established here, under which it is possible to estimate a time-varying graph structure.
-In this work we have assumed that the distribution changes smoothly, an assumption more realistic than the assumption that the distribution is time-invariant, however, it may still be invalid for real datasets.
-Under the assumption that the distribution generating observations undergoes a number of shifts, it would be interesting to modify the current approach to allow for use of a change-point detection framework to estimate a sequence of graph structures.
+Another research direction may be to use non-convex penalties introduced by \cite{fan01variable} in place of the $\ell_1$ penalty.
+The idea would be to relax the condition imposed in the assumption A2, since it is well known that the SCAD penalties improve performance when the variables are correlated.